alinpha/flutter-term-project/term_project/README.md

 This project is a Flutter mobile app that provide a management system for an aquarium.

+Business rule:
+User will not be able to add fish without selectin fish type.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)